FAQchock full of all kinds of helpful info

 Inca Trail Permits

 Absolutely!!!
-In fact we require it – with a minimum of $500,000.00 USD medical evacuation coverage.
-There are many companies that provide reasonably priced insurance for trip cancellation, medical expenses, medical evacuation, lost bags, etc. Please be sure to arrange for trip cancellation/medical insurance coverage as Killa Expeditions is not responsible for these problems or costs incurred.
+In fact we require it – with a minimum of $250,000.00 USD medical evacuation coverage.
+There are many companies that provide reasonably priced insurance for trip cancellation, medical expenses, medical evacuation, lost bags, etc. Make sure to check their high altitude trekking policy to ensure that the plan you purchase covers the type of high altitude activities you’ll be participating in.
+Also be sure to arrange for trip cancellation/medical insurance coverage as Killa Expeditions is not responsible for these problems or costs incurred.
 Be aware that many insurance companies only cover trips before you have left and they only cover trips where you are returning to your country of residence within a specified time frame.
 Check their policy prior to purchase.
 Once you have this insurance please email us a copy of the policy and coverage.

 List of Local Activities